Mullen and Randy Marion Delive - GuruFocus.com

-MGT is a growing fleet leasing company with over 1,500 commercial vehicle deliveries in 2022

-Class 1 EV Cargo Vans delivered to MGT Lease Company, based in High Point, North Carolina, with vehicle order fulfilled through Randy Marion Automotive, a distributor of Mullen’s commercial EVs.
-Initial order is for four vehicles, with subsequent future deliveries expected.
+EV cargo vans delivered to UNC Charlotte on March 29, 2023, with vehicle orders fulfilled through Randy Marion Automotive, a distributor of Mullen’s commercial EVs.
+Initial order is for seven vehicles with subsequent future deliveries expected across UNC’s sixteen campuses over the next 12 months.

-BREA, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. ( MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, today announces that class 1 EV cargo vans have been delivered to MGT Company (“MGT”) in Highpoint, North Carolina, with the vehicle order fulfilled by Randy Marion Automotive Group.
+BREA, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Mullen Automotive, Inc. ( MULN) (“Mullen” or the “Company”), an emerging electric vehicle (“EV”) manufacturer, today announces Class 1 EV cargo vans were delivered to the University of North Carolina (“UNC Charlotte”) at Charlotte with the vehicle order fulfilled by Randy Marion Automotive Group.

-Mullen is proud to announce MGT as one of its first commercial EV fleet customers.
-MGT is a growing commercial vehicle sales and leasing company with annual revenue of over $70 million in 2022 and $100 million projected for 2023.
-MGT’s primary customer base focuses on last mile segments, such as package delivery and retail, and vocations such as plumbing and electrician.
-MGT currently provides commercial vehicle sales and leasing across all major OEM brands, with focus on class 1-4 commercial vehicles.

-“Mullen’s class 1 is a perfect entry point for us and working with the Company.
-The class 1 segment no longer has internal combustion engine options from the major OEM brands and certainly does not have any class 1 EV options.
-One of the biggest opportunities we see is the class 3 cab-chassis segment, with the potential to upfit and offer unlimited options for commercial customers,” said Thomas Gavlik, managing partner at MGT.
+UNC Charlotte, North Carolina’s urban research university founded in 1946, purchased Mullen Class 1 EV cargo vans for use across its 1,000-acre campus, and more than 29,500 students.
+The vans will be used for a variety of university use cases, including campus delivery and facility services.

+“Following our first commercial trade show, the National Truck and Equipment Work Truck Week in Indianapolis earlier this month, it is exciting to continue our momentum with the Mullen commercial lineup and celebrate our first fleet deliveries.
+These 100% electric vans are a fantastic use case for university campus delivery applications,” said John Schwegman, chief commercial officer of Mullen Automotive.

 About Mullen